open-education-hub/operating-systems/content/chapters/io/lab/content/networking-101.md

 # Networking 101

-In this section we will **briefly** explore how networking works in general, from the perspective of the application.
+In this section, we will **briefly** explore how networking works in general, from the perspective of the application.
-Understanding the detalis of it, however, is beyond the scope of this course.
+Understanding the details of it, however, is beyond the scope of this course.

 The main **protocols** used by applications are **User Datagram Protocol (UDP)** and **Transmission Control Protocol (TCP)**.
 We can specify this protocol when creating a socket.